singingwolfboy/netlify-home/_posts/2015-12-08-a-step-by-step-guide-metalsmith-on-netlify.md

 So far so good, let's add some plugins.

 #### 4. Adding Packages
-metalsmith itself needs a fair few packages to run, but apart from that what packages or in metalsmith terms, what plugins do we want or need?
+Metalsmith itself needs a fair few packages to run, but apart from that what packages or in Metalsmith terms, what plugins do we want or need?
 Well, I'm getting used to Markdown and statistically speaking so is the average reader of this article, so I'll add that to the list with the following command in terminal:

 ```
 npm install --save-dev metalsmith-markdown
 ```

-As you can see, it's easy to install plugins and even metalsmith itself is a plugin.
+As you can see, it's easy to install plugins and even Metalsmith itself is a plugin.

 Using the `npm ls` command it's possible to see the dependency tree with metalsmith and metalsmith-markdown.